Residential Projects

 A huge number of property developers are unable to service their mounting debts, official data shows, underlining their struggle to find buyers for their houses amid dwindling returns.

-According to the Central Bank of Kenya’s Quarterly Economic Review released last month, the real estate sector recorded the highest growth in non-performing loans in three months ended June, a situation that has seen a spike in asset seizures by aggressive lenders.
+According to the Central Bank of Kenya’s Quarterly Economic Review released last month, the real estate sector recorded the highest growth in non-performing loans in three months ended June, which has seen a spike in asset seizures by aggressive lenders.

 This means that 11.3 percent of the Sh392.7 billion gross loans extended to investors in land and houses by banks over the years were not being serviced at the end of June.